FaabLondon/WDI_LDN_PROJECT4/readme.md

 ---

+## Wins
 The final product is in line with my planned MVP.
+I did not encounter any major hurdle and managed to work quite independently on this project.

+## Challenges
+It took me one full day to implement the Stripe payment API.
+I read the docs but ended up using a tutorial found online specific to React.
+It was not straightforward but it works !

+## Additional features
-I wish I had had more time to integrate a click & collect feature thanks to the Royal Mail API.
+I would like to integrate a click & collect feature thanks to the Royal Mail API.
 It would offer the possibility to click & collect an order and show the closest collect points on a map.
 This will be done at a later stage.
 I also want to keep improving the Navbar layout and responsiveness.

 ---